 - Most RF-only treatments are safe for all skin types

-- Some procedures are considered “subdermal” and require one very small incision using local anesthesia
+- Some procedures, such as EmbraceRF®, are considered “subdermal” and require one very small incision using local anesthesia

-- Results appear gradually over several months following treatment
+- Results appear gradually and, thanks to RF’s ability to stimulate collagen production, improve in the months following treatment

 - A series of 2 to 6 treatments may be recommended for optimal results

-A third class of skin tightening treatments combine intense pulsed light (IPL) with radiofrequency (RF) to heat deeper layers of skin and induce the natural healing response, which in turn triggers collagen production.
-The addition of IPL allows a provider to treat skin at multiple levels and can help focus the RF energy for more effective treatment.
-Commonly used treatments include Refirme® and VelaShape®.
+A third class of skin tightening treatments combines intense pulsed light (IPL) with radiofrequency (RF) to heat deeper layers of skin and induce the natural healing response, which in turn triggers collagen production.
+The addition of IPL allows a provider to treat a large amount of skin and skin conditions, while the RF energy can be hyper-focused to treat deep layers of skin.
+Combination non-surgical skincare treatments tend to be extremely effective, as they are able to treat multiple concerns in one procedure.
+Commonly used treatments include Venus Versa®, and VelaShape®.